-Fortum Värme has announced that it is fast tracking the phase out of coal still used in its Stockholm heat and power (CHP) plants to be completed by 2022.
+In Sweden, energy utility Fortum Värme AB has announced that it is fast-tracking the phase-out of coal still used in its Stockholm heat and power (CHP) plants to be completed by 2022.
 It also revealed plans for a new CHP to be fired by renewable and/or recycled fuels.

 Fortum Värme, an energy utility that operates in Stockholm, Sweden and jointly owned by the City of Stockholm and Finland-headed energy major Fortum, has announced that it is fast tracking the phase out of coal used in its Stockholm heat and power (CHP) plants.

 This is a big step towards the goal of Stockholm being fossil fuel-free by the year 2040.
 We will be phasing out coal in 2022, which is faster than previous calculations.
 Stockholm will continue to take the area of climate change and inspire other cities to follow suit.
 A purposeful prioritisation of environmental issues brings results, said Karin Wanngård, Mayor of Stockholm (S) in a statement.

 The company also revealed that it is considering the possibility to build a new CHP in Lövsta, northwest Stockholm and has begun the planning and permitting processes needed to make an investment decision.
 If everything falls into place, a decision could be taken during 2018.

 City expansion and plant renewal

 Over the past six years, Fortum Värme has invested over SEK 7 billion (≈ EUR 740 million) into new sustainable heat production with two new CHP plants, Brista and Värtan.
 At the same time, the city continues to expand and the company has already decommissioned several small and inefficient installations.